Your Summer Home

 Your summer home – your family

 Modin is truly a magnificent place to spend the summer.
 You will live in the pristine wilderness of Maine’s Belgrade Lakes region.
 You will have the opportunity to try all sorts of exciting and adventurous things.
 More importantly, you will meet people from around the world.
 You will make some of the best friends of your life — people you will think of as “family.”

 You will grow as a person and make a tremendous impact on the lives of children from around the world—helping to provide them with a safe, fun and nurturing environment.
 In short, you will have the most profound and exciting experience of your life.
 We look forward to welcoming you in to the Modin family and providing you with the experience of a lifetime.

-Counselor and specialty positions are residential, meaning you are required to live on site at camp for the entire season.
+This application is individuals applying for general counselor and specialist positions.
+All applicants are required to live on site at camp for the entire season.

 – Matt, Manchester, UK

 Why Staff Choose Modin